Laguna (province): Climate

 The province is relatively dry from November to April and wet during the rest of the year for a small portion near the southern boundary.
 The other parts, west of Santa Cruz municipality, experience a dry season from November to April and rainy season during the rest of the year.
 The eastern and southernmost portions do not have distinct season, with rainfall more evenly distributed throughout the year.
 Laguna is classified under the Köppen climate classification as predominantly having a Tropical monsoon climate, mostly centered around the areas of Calamba to Calauan.
 The area stretching from Biñan to Cabuyao is classified as having a Tropical savanna climate, while the area from Luisiana to Pangil has a tropical rainforest climate.

 Administrative divisions

 Laguna comprises 24 municipalities and 6 cities.
 The provincial capital of Laguna is Santa Cruz.
-As of the 2020 census, there are 3,382,193 people in the province.
+As of the 2024 census, there are 3,687,345 people in the province.

+The province is divided into four parts.
+The northwestern half consists of the component cities of San Pedro, Biñan, Santa Rosa, Cabuyao, and Calamba.
+The northeastern half is made up of the municipalities of Santa Maria, Mabitac, Famy, Siniloan, Pangil, Pakil, Paete, Kalayaan, and Lumban.
+The western half includes the municipalities of Los Baños, Bay, Calauan, Alaminos, and the component city of San Pablo.
+The eastern half is composed of the municipalities of Victoria, Pila, Santa Cruz (the capital), Rizal, Nagcarlan, Liliw, Magdalena, Majayjay, Pagsanjan, Luisiana, and Cavinti.
+Much of the population is concentrated in the northwestern and western halves of the province.